Bisao/IsoTown/replit.md

 This is a 2D isometric simulation game built with HTML5 Canvas where players can place houses, manage NPCs, and control game world interactions.
 The application features a grid-based isometric world with different types of buildings (farmer, lumberjack, miner houses) and autonomous or player-controlled NPCs.
 The game uses geometric shapes (squares for houses, circles for NPCs) and includes virtual joysticks for mobile control and pinch-to-zoom functionality for better view control.

 ## Recent Updates (January 2025)
+- **Replit Migration Completed**: Successfully migrated from Replit Agent to standard Replit environment with improved security practices and client/server separation
+- **Enhanced Village Generation**: Improved village spacing system with better distribution across the map using polar coordinates for more natural village placement
+- **Dense Forest Areas**: Added dense forest chunks (15% of chunks) with 4x tree density for better environmental realism and resource management
+- **Grid Display Optimization**: Fixed grid rendering issues by expanding visible range and clipping margins for complete visual coverage
 - **PlayStation 5 Complete Integration**: Implemented comprehensive DualSense controller support with haptic feedback, adaptive trigger resistance, and PS5 browser optimizations for seamless gameplay on PlayStation 5
 - **Advanced Controller Mapping**: Added full DualSense button mapping, analog stick controls, and virtual cursor navigation optimized for PS5 browser environment
 - **R2 Wood Cutting Integration**: Configured DualSense R2 trigger to directly activate wood cutting action with haptic feedback intensity matching trigger pressure